kanguyen-vn/covidtweet_rr/data/README.md

 }
 ```

+Run `dump_raw_tweets.py` to get the Tweet information that is necessary for this project.

+**Note:** Due to the fact that some time has passed since this data was collected, some Tweets might have already been deleted or restricted.
+Therefore, the data might not be complete.

 ### GloVe word embeddings

 For this project, we use the 50-dimensional GloVe word embeddings to vectorize our text data, where each document vector is the average of all its term vectors.